 End Date: All assignments and examinations should be completed by this date.
 (Also see Incomplete Grades.)

-The majority of ELI courses have weekly or even mid-weekly deadlines.
+The majority of NOVA Online courses have weekly or even mid-weekly deadlines.
 Make sure you follow your course syllabus for course specific deadlines.

 The incomplete grade is used for verifiable unavoidable reasons.
 If you have made significant progress in your course, your end date is near, and you have reasons that can be documented as unavoidable, you may request a grade of Incomplete.
 To request a grade of Incomplete for this course, you must: